abenassi/xlseries/DESIGN_THOUGHTS.md

 * **How extremely similar tests should be written?**. test_xlseries.py has the same kind of test just repeated over and over again.
 * **How to structure the strategies in a hierarchy of levels of abstraction?**.
 There is more than one level in which strategies operate.
 The higher level of abstraction delegates many tasks into other subsets of strategies.
+* **Trade off between explicit parameters and scope control vs. readability and convenience of passing too many parameters between functions**.
+What should be the threshold to pass an object instead of several parameters?
+Should I create more specific objects than Parameters?
+* **Check convenience of granularity in clean data methods**.
+Should they all be already in the main methods?
+Is it convenient to have them separated?
+* **When should something in a strategy be an instance data member or some argument passed to a function?**.
+OOP vs. functional programming?
+* **What to do with some functions that are shared by different kinds of strategies?**.
+Provisionally, I have put some time related functions encapsulated as time_utils